sendwithus/jobs/full-stack-engineer.md

 __Who are we?__

 Sendwithus is a Y Combinator backed company, founded in 2013 in Victoria BC.
 We are a fun loving, hard working, and motivated team that loves to ship code and delight our customers.
-We are looking for an awesome engineer that will contribute to our team, work with our junior engineers, and have fun while challenging fullstack problems.

 __What do we offer?__

-* Competitive salary + equity + benefits
+* Competitive salary + stock options + benefits
+* Rapid professional and technical growth
 * Be challenged and rewarded as you take an early role in our engineering team
-* Rapid professional and technical growth
-* Opportunities to attend Tech conferences
 * Work with an amazing team of like minded hackers &amp; nerds
 * Unique experiences working with our customer base to solve problems
 * Collaborative approach to solving problems and creating new features